Become a Domain Name Registrar

 What are the technical requirements established by Verisign for becoming a registrar for one of the TLDs supported by Verisign?

 Registrars must demonstrate full and correct operation of their systems within the Operational Test and Evaluation (OT&E) environment before connecting to Verisign’s Shared Registration System (SRS).
 Verisign offers Software Development Kits (SDKs) and implementation guides to assist registrars.
-Our global support desk is available 24/7 with assistance in 150 different languages.
+Verisign Support is available 24/7 with assistance in more than 150 different languages.

-Registrars for all gTLDs operating under ICANN’s New gTLD framework are required to sign the 2013 Registrar Accreditation Agreement (RAA) with ICANN.
-The .tv and .cc registries are ccTLDs and do not require registrars to be ICANN accredited.
-Verisign requires registrars to complete account information, meet financial requirements and demonstrate technical readiness to become a .tv or .cc registrar.
-The .name registry is a gTLD and does require separate ICANN accreditation as well as Verisign certification to become a .name registrar.
+Registrars for all gTLDs operating under ICANN's New gTLD framework are required to sign the 2013 Registrar Accreditation Agreement (RAA) with ICANN.
+The .cc registry is a ccTLD and does not require registrars to be ICANN accredited.
+Verisign requires registrars to complete account information, meet financial requirements and demonstrate technical readiness to become a .cc registrar.
+The .name registry is a gTLD and does require ICANN accreditation as well as Verisign authorization to become a .name registrar.

-The Shared Registration System (SRS) is a system of associated hardware and software developed by Verisign that permits multiple registrars to provide Internet domain name registration services within the top-level domains (TLDs) administered by Verisign.
-The SRS includes the following subsystems: a database server subsystem; a registration subsystem; a billing subsystem; a systems development and testing subsystem; a TLD zone file generation subsystem; and a Whois subsystem.
+The Shared Registration System (SRS) is a system of associated hardware and software developed by Verisign that permits multiple registrars to provide internet domain name registration services within the top-level domains (TLDs) administered by Verisign.

-Verisign is committed to your success as a domain name registrar—and we have many tools, resources and registry products to help.
-Value-added products for current registrars help you keep pace with industry trends and news, target customers using intelligence about the domain names you manage and provide administrative tools to improve renewals and offer more relevant domain name suggestions.
+Verisign has tools, resources and registry products for current registrars to help keep pace with industry trends about the domain names you manage, and provide administrative tools to improve renewals and offer more relevant domain name suggestions.